Republicans telegraph their attacks on Ketanji Brown Jackson

 Another topic that is sure to surface is the contentious issue of adding seats to the Supreme Court — a position many liberal activists have endorsed but many Democrats oppose, including Biden.

-McConnell said in his meeting with Jackson, he asked her whether — like Justices Stephen G. Breyer and Ruth Bader Ginsburg before her — she would take a position on so-called “court-packing.”
+McConnell said in his meeting with Jackson, he asked her whether — like Justices Stephen G. Breyer and Ruth Bader Ginsburg before her — she would take a position on “court-packing.”
 The minority leader said Jackson did not offer an answer.

 “But curiously, the same radicals who want to turn Democrats into the party of court-packing also badly wanted Judge Jackson for this vacancy,” McConnell said.
 “It’s a matter of record that this nominee was the anointed favorite of these fringe groups.”

-Jones said that in their meeting, Jackson told McConnell that the question of whether to expand the Supreme Court was in the purview of Congress, not judges — the same position taken by now-Justice Amy Coney Barrett in her confirmation hearings in 2020.
-But McConnell’s “fringe group” comment apparently referred to Demand Justice, an influential advocacy group created during the Trump-era to fight conservative nominees.
+Jones said that in their meeting, Jackson told McConnell that the question of whether to expand the Supreme Court was in the purview of Congress, not judges.
+The White House said that was the same position taken by now-Justice Amy Coney Barrett in her confirmation hearings in 2020, although Barrett was answering a technical question about whether the Constitution said anything about the size of the Supreme Court, rather than her views on the issue.

 The group’s president, Brian Fallon, said McConnell’s comments “is a tell that he has no hand to play against Judge Jackson on the merits.”